MastodonC/kixi.stats/README.md

 ;;=> {true 296, false 704}
 ```

-This is equivalent to `(frequencies (sample 1000 (bernoulli 0.3)))`, but where possible `sample-summary` uses optimisations to avoid reifying and aggregating a large intermediate sample, and should be preferred.
+This is equivalent to `(frequencies (sample 1000 (bernoulli {:p 0.3})))`, but where possible `sample-summary` uses optimisations to avoid reifying and aggregating a large intermediate sample, and should be preferred.
 When `sample-summary` doesn't return a value for a particular variate, that value should be assumed zero.

 **Deterministic sampling**